Unveiling the Mystery of 0.03 as a Fraction: A full breakdown

 Q4: Are there any online tools or calculators to help with this conversion?

 A4: Yes, many online calculators and converters are available to assist with decimal-to-fraction conversions.
-However, understanding the underlying principles is crucial for effective problem-solving.
+That said, understanding the underlying principles is crucial for effective problem-solving.

 Q5: What are some real-world applications of this conversion?